Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable1.md

  For this first deliverable y'all will be doing three things: completing your CATME form, setting up a Github account and submitting your username, and doing a "Hello World" exercise with Python/Github once you've been assigned a group.

 ## CATME Submission
 Please fill out and submit the CATME form sent to your email!
-Do this by NEW DATE HERE, otherwise we will assign you to a group at our discretion!
+Do this by 1/??/2022, otherwise we will assign you to a group at our discretion!

 ## Github Account Setup